Teichlab/cellphonedb/README.md

 As the lists as processed, then filtered, and lastly collected, two versions may exist: `_generated` is the unfiltered one whereas `_input` is the final state prior being inserted in the database.

-As this functionality is considered advanced it is disabled by default, to enable it an `ADVANCED` environment variable must be set to any value in the running shell.
+Generating individually lists is considered advanced it is disabled by default, to enable it an `ADVANCED` environment variable must be set to any value in the running shell.

 ## Using different database versions
-Cellphone databases can be updated from remote repository through our tool.
+CellPhoneDB databases can be updated from remote repository through our tool.
 Available versions can be listed and downloaded to be used.

 To use one of those versions a user must provide the `--database <version_or_file>` to the method to be executed.